Lumine

 • Create, authenticate, secure, and recover Lumine accounts.

-• Operate Microsoft-connected and Minecraft-connected features such as friends, Realms, realm address resolution, and account linking.
+• Operate Microsoft-connected and Minecraft-connected features such as friends, Realms, realm join address resolution, and account linking.

 • Start, resume, stop, and manage proxies and related dashboard state.